thingsboard/thingsboard.github.io/docs/user-guide/index.md

 : Provides overview of the platform functionality and classical Hello World guide.

 [**Installation guide**](/docs/user-guide/install/installation-options/)
-: Covers Thingsboard platform installation in a single-node or cluster mode.
+: Covers ThingsBoard platform installation in a single-node or cluster mode.

 [**Working with device attributes**](/docs/user-guide/attributes/) : Describes device attributes feature and related use cases.